iamsahil69/learning/README.md

 This is similar to above console application with a difference that it is created without use of constructors.
 It runs in the same manner as the above application.
 4) stu_result.java
-This is java that will create result of 100 students automatically using random function and show the
+This is java file that will create result of 100 students automatically using random function and show the highest marks scored in each subject by students and their rollnos, it also shows the rollno and marks of overall topper...

 If anyone want to check these files how they run just download them and compile them just like normal java file and execute them...